novomancy/film3/README.md

 This course explores digital cultures and its methods embody the practices that make up those cultures.
 As such, it may function a bit differently than other courses you have taken.
 Some examples include:

 - &quot;I know Google-Fu&quot; – classroom discussions are expected to be supported by open laptops and real-time research.
+Obviously your laptops are already on while we're all online; I fully expect you to make use of the ability to multitask and dig up information as we talk though.
+Just make sure you're still paying attention to the discussion!
 - &quot;Plan to throw one away; you will, anyhow&quot; – all submitted assignments may be revised and resubmitted after you receive feedback (though you do need to submit a legitimate attempt at an assignment on time in order to take advantage of this privilege).
 - &quot;It&#39;s not a bug, it&#39;s a feature&quot; – we will undoubtably run into places where technology fails, ideas fall apart, or schedules don&#39;t work; when we do we will adapt rather than try to force our way back to the original plan.
 - &quot;Good artists copy; great artists steal&quot; – we encourage reuse, remix, and derivatives of existing ideas and media, so long as it is significantly transformative and pulls together divergent threads.
 Note that plagiarism and uncited sources are still very much against the rules and will result in adverse consequences.